 PRK (photorefractive keratectomy) is a procedure to reshape corneal tissue to help you see better without glasses or corrective lenses.
-This procedure uses an excimer laser.
+This method uses an excimer laser.
 This laser produces a concentrated beam of cool ultraviolet (UV) light.
-Each pulse of the laser can remove a tiny portion of corneal tissue.
-PRK can be used to treat low to moderate myopia (nearsighted), hyperopia (farsightedness), and astigmatism (vision distortions caused by irregularities in the cornea).
+Each pulse of the laser can remove a tiny part of corneal tissue.
+PRK can be used to treat the following conditions:

-Before treatment, you may be given medication to help you relax.
+Before treatment, you may be given medicine to help you relax.

-A small surgical tool or the laser is first used to remove the central portion of the epithelium.
-Laser treatment lasts for 10–90 seconds.
+A small surgical tool or the laser is first used to remove the central part of your cornea (the epithelium).
+Laser treatment lasts for 10 to 90 seconds.

 After laser treatment, you will wear a contact lens as a bandage for a few days.
 This protects the cornea as it heals.

 For a few days after the procedure, your vision may seem worse.
 It should begin to improve in about 5 days, and become stable in about 6 months.

 Mild to moderate pain after surgery

 Longer vision recovery than LASIK

 May need to use eye drops for 3 months or longer

 Risk of short-term (temporary) or long-lasting (permanent) dry eye